-Happy World Oceans Day 2020 | EarthSky.org
+Happy World Oceans Day 2021

 We, too, are sea creatures.

 Canada made the original proposal for World Oceans Day in 1992 at the Earth Summit in Rio de Janeiro, Brazil.
 The day was unofficially celebrated on June 8 until 2008, when the United Nations officially recognized it.
-Since then, World Oceans Day has been coordinated internationally by The Ocean Project and the World Ocean Network.
+Since then, The Ocean Project and the World Ocean Network have coordinated World Oceans Day internationally.
 These organizations say they have had greater success and global participation each year.

-We know that human activities have adversely affected the health of oceans: pollution, over-fishing, seawater acidification due to increased carbon dioxide, ocean warming, habitat destruction.
+We know that human activities have adversely affected the health of oceans: pollution, over-fishing, seawater acidification due to increased carbon dioxide, ocean warming and habitat destruction.
 There is so much to do to repair the damage.

-In 2020, organizations such as aquariums and marine research institutions – which would otherwise host public events for World Oceans Day – are unable to do it due to the Covid-19 pandemic.
-Some online events and cleanups are listed at the World Oceans Day website.

-There are also things you can do on your own, on this day or any other.
+There are things you can do on your own, on this day or any other.
 If you live near an ocean, perhaps join a shoreline cleanup (with appropriate social distancing during this time of pandemic).

-Even if you’re not near the sea, you can encourage your seafood retailers and favorite seafood restaurants to to source their seafood more sustainably (Monterey Bay Aquarium’s Seafood Watch program is a terrific resource).
+Even if you’re not near the sea, you can encourage your seafood retailers and favorite seafood restaurants to source their seafood more sustainably (Monterey Bay Aquarium’s Seafood Watch program is a terrific resource).

-And we can all reduce our use of plastics with reusable shopping bags, refillable water bottles, and by using biodegradable products over plastic.
+And we can all reduce our use of plastics with reusable shopping bags and refillable water bottles, and by using biodegradable products over plastic.

-Plus we can contemplate the sea, and teach our children to love it.
-Show your kids the sea creature below, just announced a couple of months ago … perhaps the longest living animal ever recorded!
-Happy World Oceans Day, everyone!

-Bottom line: June 8, 2020 is World Oceans Day.
-This year’s theme is Innovation for a Sustainable Ocean.
-You can find some online events for June 8 at the World Oceans Day website.

 Longing for the sea?
 Check out these photos from the EarthSky community.